F3DS-Package/F3DS-Package/README.md

 Status: **DEVELOPMENT**

 Solvers are generalized.
-We can change parameters by a configuration file witch writen by JSON or XML file format.
+We can change parameters by a configuration file witch writen by JSON file format.
 Of course we can also change a grid and an initial condition.
 We can easily build a solver for any non-viscous and viscous fluid using this flamework.
 We are working on improving parallel computing and developing features for unstructured mesh.